redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section4.md

 ![](https://lh4.googleusercontent.com/Wy2t7vQf8sUquxu4omf9z8Df7TsXfVKyrALPzYf2eTNqgnQyQq79CON4I96GrZoB4OIb3OtZOh96OYg6LjeQ5xRt-p48aakh5ANllSmWKU57Y7wEKkr_VreMA9gyzb92TZZ4A3-f)

-**Inventories**
+#### Step 2 - Inventories

 This is the equivalent of an inventory file in Ansible Engine.
 There is a lot more to it (like dynamic inventories) but let's start with the basics.
+In the Tower menu under RESOURCES click Inventories.
 There will be one inventory, the Workshop Inventory.
-Click the Workshop Inventory then click the Hosts button.
+Click the Workshop Inventory then click the [Hosts] button.

 The inventory information at ~/lab_inventory/hosts was pre-loaded into the Ansible Tower Inventory as part of the provisioning process.